-Answer: Yes, Lender are to use specific financial analysis criteria when determining a Borrower's eligibility for the Loan Modification Option: 1) The Borrower's surplus income is at least the greater of $300 and 15% of net monthly income, 2) 85% of the Borrower's surplus income is insufficient to cure arrearages within 6 months, and 3) The Borrower's monthly PITI mortgage payment can be reduced by the greater of 10% of the original monthly mortgage payment amount and $100, as a result of the Lender setting the interest rate at the Market Rate and amortizing the new loan over 30 years.
-Please see Mortgagee Letter 2012-22, Attachment A.
+Answer: Lenders are to use specific financial analysis criteria when determining a borrower's eligibility for the Loan Modification Option: 1) The borrower's surplus income is at least the greater of $300 and 15% of net monthly income, 2) 85% of the borrower's surplus income is insufficient to cure arrearages within 6 months, and 3) The borrower's monthly principal, interest, taxes, and insurance (PITI) mortgage payment can be reduced by the greater of 10% of the original monthly mortgage payment amount or $100, as a result of the lender setting the interest rate at the Market Rate and amortizing the new loan over 30 years.
+See Mortgagee Letter 2012-22, Attachment A.

-Question 3: In utilizing the Loan Modification Option to bring an asset current, can the Lender include all fees and corporate advances?
+Question 3: When utilizing the Loan Modification option, may the lender include all fees and corporate advances?

-Answer: Mortgagee Letter 2008-21 states in part: Legal fees and related foreclosure costs for work actually completed and applicable to the current default episode may be capitalized into the modified Principal Balance.
+Answer: Yes.
+Legal fees and related foreclosure costs for work actually completed for the current default episode may be capitalized into the modified principal balance.
+See ML 2008-21.

-Question 5: Can a Lender include late charges in the Loan Modification?
+Question 5: May a Lender include late charges in the Loan Modification?

 Question 7: Are Lenders required to re-amortize the total amount due over a 360 month period?

-Answer: Yes, per Mortgagee Letter 2009-35, the Lender must re-amortize the total unpaid amount due over a 360 month period from the due date of the first installment required under the Modified Mortgage.
+Answer: Yes, the Lender must re-amortize the total unpaid amount due over a 360 month period from the due date of the first installment required under the modified mortgage.
+See ML 2009-35.

-Question 9: What date is utilized when determining the correct interest rate for a Loan Modification?
+Question 8: What date is utilized when determining the interest rate for a Loan Modification?

-Question 10: Are Lenders required to perform an escrow analysis when completing a Loan Modification?
+Question 9: Are lenders required to perform an escrow analysis when completing a Loan Modification?